 District 622 Title I Targeted Assistance Programs for 2022-2023

 Non-Public Schools and Title I

 Eligible students in non-public schools in District 622's boundaries are also eligible for Title I services from the district.
-Students in five non-public schools will receive District 622 Title I services during the 2019-2020 school year.
+Students in four non-public schools will receive District 622 Title I services during the 2022-2023 school year.